sftpplus/sftpplus-docs/src/doc_source/events/events.rst

 :Message: No authentication method enabled.
 Users will not be able to authenticate against the FTP/FTPS service.
 Please enable one of the supported authentication methods.
-:Groups: failure, session, failure-high, failure-specific, ftp
+:Groups: session, failure, failure-high, ftp, failure-specific
 :From version: 1.7.4
 :To version: 4.5.0
 :Description: None